Match Review

 1st HALF - Although we allowed the first goal, we equalized with Tetsu's shot.

-Having emerged from the summer tunnel, Tokyo has taken the initiative and progressed the match favorably, achieving consecutive victories.
-In this match as well, Keigo HIGASHI shows a spirited fight, starting with a passionate sliding tackle to press back and regain possession of the ball.
+After coming out of the summer tunnel, Tokyo has taken the initiative and progressed favorably in matches, achieving consecutive victories.
+In this match as well, Keigo HIGASHI shows a spirited fight by pressing back with a determined sliding tackle to win the ball right from the start.

 Tokyo wanted to carry on the same momentum as their consecutive wins, but from the start, they were pushed back by the opponent's aggressive press, and in the 4th minute of the first half, they were broken down by a central passing play and conceded a goal.
 They lost the lead early on.

 However, this is not enough to discourage the current Tokyo team.
-They connect the ball well and look for opportunities, and in the 13th minute of the first half, Takahiro KO took a precise right-footed shot from distance.
-The strike, which was on target, was thwarted by a fine save from the opposing goalkeeper, but they continued to strengthen their attack and pressed into the opponent's territory.
+They are connecting the ball well and looking for opportunities, and in the 13th minute of the first half, Takahiro KO took a precise right-footed shot from distance.
+The strike, which was on target, was thwarted by a fine save from the opposing goalkeeper, but they are increasing their pressure and advancing into the opponent's territory.

 As they created attacking patterns with coordinated soccer, in the 19th minute of the first half, a sharp through pass from player Higashi brought the equalizer for the blue-red team.
-The number 10, holding the ball on the right side, passed it to player Nagatomo, who made an inner lap into the space behind.
-After cutting through the opponent's defense with a vertical pass, Ryotaro ARAKI connected the ball to Kota TAWARATSUMIDA, who shot from the opposite side.
+The number 10, who had the ball on the right side, made an inner lap to break into the space behind player Nagatomo.
+After cutting through the opposing defense with a vertical pass, Ryotaro ARAKI connected the ball to Kota TAWARATSUMIDA, who shot from the opposite side.
 This was blocked by the opponent, but Teppei OKA rushed in for the loose ball.
 He powerfully slotted in a precise shot with the inside of his right foot.
-The left back, who saved the team with a spectacular shot block in the previous match, now returned the game to square one with his attacking participation.
+The left back, who saved the team with a spectacular shot block in the previous match, now returned the game to square one with this strike from an attacking participation.
 His impressive jumping fist pump excited the fans and supporters who had come to the away match.

 After that, the match continued with back-and-forth action, as both teams battled for possession of the ball.
 Tokyo thoroughly implemented their defense, which had been effective in recent matches, tightening the center and preventing any clear chances despite being pushed back a few times from the sides.
-In attack, Araki made a run from a quick cross by Nagatomo, attempting a shot after a chest trap, while Nakagawa Teruhito and Tawaramizuki on both sides showed aggressive breakthroughs, but they also failed to score.
+In attack, player Araki, who made a run from a cross by player Nagatomo, aimed for a shot after a chest trap, while both Teruhito NAKAGAWA and player Tawaramizuki on the flanks showed aggressive breakthroughs, but they also failed to score.
 The first half, where each team fought for a goal, concluded after 5 minutes of added time.

-2nd HALF - Withstanding the early onslaught, a Tawara goal and a Teru goal turned the game around.
+2nd HALF - Withstanding the early onslaught, we turned the game around with goals from Tawara and Teru.

 Yokohama FM substituted player Yamane for player Kida at halftime, while Tokyo made no changes to their lineup.
-They approached the second half with the same 11 players as the first half.
+They entered the second half with the same 11 players as the first half.

 The second half started with a somewhat open development.
 Within the first 11 minutes, there were several close calls from corner kicks, half volleys from counterattacks, and long shots from the center, but all the shots went over the bar, escaping danger.